 What is this medicine?

-Phentermine; topiramate (FEN ter meen; toe PYRE a mate) is a combination of two medicines used with a reduced calorie diet and exercise to help you lose weight.
+Phentermine; Topiramate (FEN ter meen; Toe PYRE a mate) is a combination of two drugs that decrease appetite and help you lose weight.
+This product is used with a reduced calorie diet and exercise.
+This product can also help you maintain weight loss.

 How should I use this medicine?